wilsonyip/kubernetes-ci-cd/README.md

 #### Step10

 Let’s make a change to an HTML file in the cloned project.
-Open the /applications/hello-kenzan/index.html file in your favorite text editor (for example, you can use nano by running the command 'nano applications/hello-kenzan/index.html' in a separate terminal).
+Running the command below will open /applications/hello-kenzan/index.html in the nano text editor.
 Change some text inside one of the <p> tags.
 For example, change “Hello from Kenzan!” to “Hello from Me!”.
-Save the file.
+When you’re done, press Ctrl+X to close the file, type Y to confirm the filename, and press Enter to write the changes to the file.

-`echo ''`
+`nano applications/hello-kenzan/index.html`

 #### Step11